argosphil/aurora/README.md

 For some reason, kernels I built myself are very large, so there are problems exceeding the 64 MB size limit for the kernel + ramdisk.

 Any ideas on how to trace this down to a kernel config option?
 Presumably I activated something that resulted in the inclusion of about 20 MB of data.
 It's not the DWARF/BTF debug information.

+Tracked it down.
+It was KFENCE + KASAN + UBSAN.

 # USB problems